boucadair/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 ## Sub-type Definitions

 discards/policy/:
-: These are intended discards, meaning packets dropped by a device due to a configured policy, including: ACLs, traffic policers, Reverse Path Forwarding (RPF) checks, DDoS protection rules and explicit null routes
+: These are intended discards, meaning packets dropped by a device due to a configured policy, including: ACLs, traffic policers, Reverse Path Forwarding (RPF) checks, DDoS protection rules and explicit null routes.

 discards/error/:
 : These are unintended discards due to errors in processing packets or frames.
 There are multiple sub-classes.

 discards/error/l2/rx/:
-: These are frames discarded due to errors in the received Layer 2 frame, including: CRC errors, invalid MAC addresses, invalid VLAN tags, frame size violations and other malformed frame conditions
+: These are frames discarded due to errors in the received Layer 2 frame, including: CRC errors, invalid MAC addresses, invalid VLAN tags, frame size violations and other malformed frame conditions.

 discards/error/l3/rx/:
-: These are discards which occur due to errors in the received packet, indicating an upstream problem rather than an issue with the device dropping the errored packets, including: header checksum errors,  MTU exceeded, invalid packet errors, i.e. incorrect version, incorrect header length, invalid options and other malformed packet conditions
+: These are discards which occur due to errors in the received packet, indicating an upstream problem rather than an issue with the device dropping the errored packets, including: header checksum errors,  MTU exceeded, invalid packet errors, i.e. incorrect version, incorrect header length, invalid options and other malformed packet conditions.

 discards/error/l3/rx/ttl-expired:
 : These are discards due to TTL (or Hop limit) expiry, which can occur for the following reasons: normal trace-route operations, end-system TTL/Hop limit set too low, routing loops in the network.